rohahn/protoactor-bootcamp/C#/ENG/src/Unit-2/lesson-2/README.md

 Here we see that actor 1 wants to send a message to actor 2, in Proto.Actor we don't work with actors directly.
 Instead, we work with the PID of the actor.
 The PID is the Process ID of the process.

 Each actor has a unique PID that allows Proto.Actor to distinguish actors.
-When a new actor is created Photo.Actor assigns it the next free ID(i.e., not associated with any actor).
+When a new actor is created Proto.Actor assigns it the next free ID (i.e., not associated with any actor).
 ID's are assigned incrementally, i.e., the new actor's ID is higher than the actor created before it.
 When an actor completes his work, Proto.Actor frees the identifier occupied by it.

 ![](images/2_2_2.png)

-Thus, a PID is a layer of abstraction over an actors.
+Thus, a PID is a layer of abstraction over an actor.
 And by having this level of abstraction, we can transfer references to actors throughout the system via messages.
 In addition to that, each actor has several special references to other actors.

 <img src="images/2_2_3.png" style="zoom:50%;" />

 The first link is a link to yourself.
 Since a PID is an abstraction above an actor.
 We can use our PID to send a message to yourself.
-For example, you may need to do this when you want to send a message to yourself that delayed in time.
+For example, you may need to do this when you want to send a message to yourself that is delayed in time.

 <img src="images/2_2_4.png" style="zoom:50%;" />

-The next special link that our actor has is a link to his child actors.
+The next special link that our actor has is a link to its child actors.
 For example, our actor has created two child actors.
 And you can use those links to stop or restart the child actors.

 <img src="images/2_2_5.png" style="zoom:50%;" />